IncSow/Beksinski-Art-Downloader/readme.md

-A simple script I made to download all of beksinski's works
+A simple script I made to download all of beksinski's works, to use them as my background and work on them for fun.

 I got the list on this page https://www.wikiart.org/en/zdzislaw-beksinski/all-works#!#filterName:all-paintings-chronologically,resultType:masonry
 And I got the list of links using javascript.